Stay on the Tundra Among the Bears—and in the Northern Frontier Town of Churchill

 Day 2: Winnipeg / Churchill / Tundra Lodge

 Take a chartered flight to Churchill this morning, where we board a custom-designed Polar Rover vehicle for our transfer to the Tundra Lodge.
 As we drive out of town, watch for Arctic wildlife against the vast, wide-open landscape—we may even be able to get our very first polar bear shots en route!
-Once we reach our tundra outpost, we'll have a presentation on polar bears by one of our Expedition Leaders, providing an enlightening introduction to our northern adventure.
-As dinner is served in the Tundra Lodge dining room, keep your camera at the ready—we may see polar bears wandering right outside the windows!
+Once we reach our tundra outpost, we'll have a presentation on polar bears by one of our naturalist Expedition Leaders, providing an enlightening introduction to our northern adventure.
+As dinner is served in the Tundra Lodge dining room, keep your camera ready—we may see polar bears wandering right outside the windows!

 Day 3: Tundra Lodge—Polar Bear Viewing

 At the end of an exhilarating day, we retire to our cozy accommodations for dinner and a naturalist presentation.
-In the light cast by our lodge across the frozen tundra, look for the illuminated eyes of animals that roam near us after dark.
+In the light cast by the lodge across the frozen tundra, look for the illuminated eyes of animals that roam near us after dark.
 And if we are fortunate to have a clear night and good luck, we may see the North’s spectacular aurora borealis light show after darkness descends—Churchill has some of the world’s most concentrated northern lights activity.